Bill Nichols (politician)

-William Flynt Nichols (October 16, 1918 – December 13, 1988) was a Democratic member of United States House of Representatives from Alabama, having served from 1967 until his death from a heart attack in Washington, D.C. in 1988.
+William Flynt Nichols (October 16, 1918 – December 13, 1988) was an American politician.
+A member of the Democratic Party, he served in the United States House of Representatives for Alabama's 4th congressional district from 1967 to 1973 and Alabama's 3rd congressional district from 1973 until his death in 1988.

 Life

 Nichols was born on October 16, 1918.
 On January 30, 1942, Nichols married Maude Carolyn Funderburk.
 He was a Methodist, having served on the Board of Stewards of Sylacauga's First Methodist Church.

 Nichols died of a heart attack on December 13, 1988.

 Education

 Nichols received a bachelor's degree in Agriculture in 1939 from the Alabama Polytechnic Institute (now Auburn University) and a master's degree in Agronomy from the same institution in 1941.

 Military service

 Nichols enlisted in the United States Army in 1942 and served five years in the European Theatre.
 He was wounded at the Battle of Hürtgen Forest, losing a leg in a land mine explosion.
 He was awarded the Bronze Star Medal and the Purple Heart, and retired with the rank of Captain in 1947.
 Following his retirement, he lived in Sylacauga, Alabama, where he is also buried.